 The vegetables here are pretty versatile.
 You can leave out what you don’t like/don’t have or add a veggie you’re dying to use.
 For example, sometimes I’m not in a tomatoey mood, and I won’t add the tomatoes.
 Or some days I don’t have any fresh peppers in my house so I’ll just leave it out.
 And I’ve found that peas, diced carrots, and potatoes work pretty well too if you want a pot pie vibe.
 But I generally try to keep the onions and spinach in the picture.

 The black salt, turmeric, and nutritional yeast are optional flavour enhancers.
 They’re there for a bit of additional eggy taste and colour.
 I’ve made scrambled tofu without any of these and the dish still turned out very tasty, but if you have any of them on hand definitely add them!

 Any cooking oil you have is fine, though I would suggest something with a smoke point over 400 °F because we are gonna want some searing on that tofu which is hard to achieve with a lower temperature.
-This is a chart of oil smoke points that I find to be pretty accurate.
-I use peanut oil because it adds a delicious nutty aroma.
+This is a chart of oil smoke points.
+I like to use peanut oil because it adds a delicious nutty aroma.

 More Tips and Details

 I made a Whole Foods recipe for veggie and tofu scramble recently and was pretty underwhelmed by its lack of flavour and colour.
 This really confirms the way I’ve been doing my previous tofu scrambles: the tofu needs to be sauteed before the veggies, and also you can’t let too much moisture accumulate in the pan.